| |

 The canyon's depth is 900 meters here.
 The rock on

-the right is next to the canyon and safe.
+the right is next to the canyon.
+At the

 Watching this guy on his thong sandals, with a